-Mediation is a process where two people can meet in a safe neutral place to talk about and negotiate any issues following on from their separation or divorce.
+Mediation is a process where two people can meet in a safe neutral place to talk about and negotiate any issues, such as childcare arrangements or financial disputes, following on from their separation or divorce.

 We can help you with a variety of issues, such as: